Cher albums discography

 In 1987 Cher signed with Geffen Records and released her first album in five years: Cher proved to be successful on the music charts and was certified platinum by the RIAA.
 Her nineteenth studio album Heart of Stone (1989) peaked at number one in Australia and entered the top 10 in several other territories; it achieved multi-platinum status and became her best-selling album at that time.
 In 1991 Cher released her twentieth studio album Love Hurts; it became her first number-one in the United Kingdom and also topped the album charts of several European countries.
 However, it was less successful in North America.
 Her fifth official compilation album and last effort with Geffen, Greatest Hits: 1965–1992 was released outside North America and became her second consecutive number-one album in the United Kingdom and reached the top 10 in many countries around the globe.
 In 1995 she signed with Warner Bros. which became her main record company.
 The first release with Warner was her 21st studio album It's a Man's World (1995) which was less successful than its predecessors.
-Her 22nd studio album Believe released at the end of 1998 was heralded as her comeback album and became her best-selling studio album ever, having sold over 10 million units worldwide.
+Her 22nd studio album Believe released at the end of 1998 was heralded as her comeback album and became her best-selling studio album ever, having sold over 11 million units worldwide.
 1999's compilation The Greatest Hits released outside the United States became an international chart-topper.

 Cher entered the 2000s with the release of the independent album Not Commercial exclusively through her official website.
 In 2001/02 Cher released her 24th studio album Living Proof which entered the Billboard 200 at number nine and was certified gold.
 After leaving Warner UK, Cher signed a worldwide deal with the US division of Warner Bros.
 Records in September 2003.
-The Very Best of Cher released on the same year was a chart success and was certified two times platinum in the United States.
+The Very Best of Cher released on the same year was a chart success and was certified triple platinum in the United States.
 Her third soundtrack album, from the musical film Burlesque was released in 2010 and was certified gold by the RIAA.
 Cher's studio album, Closer to the Truth, was released in September 2013 and it became her highest-charting solo album when it debuted at number three on the Billboard 200.
 Cher's latest studio album, Dancing Queen was released on September 28, 2018, and also debuted at number three with first-week sales of 153,000 album-equivalent units, becoming Cher's highest debut sales for an album in the United States, as well as earning her the biggest debut sales for a pop album by a female in the United States in 2018.
+Cher released her first Christmas album Christmas on October 20, 2023.